-National Association of State Boards of Accountancy is the national group comprising regulatory Boards from the fifty-six jurisdictions (fifty states and six other jurisdictions: Guam, Northern Mariana Islands, Puerto Rico, Washington, D.C., the Virgin Islands, and American Samoa.)
+National Association of State Boards of Accountancy is the national group comprising regulatory Boards from the fifty-five jurisdictions (fifty states and five other jurisdictions: District of Columbia, Guam, Northern Mariana Islands, Puerto Rico, and The Virgin Islands).
 NASBA's mission is to enhance the effectiveness of the State Boards of Accountancy.
 It provides a voice for the Boards through national debates and communications concerning related regulation of CPAs.
 It also provides programs and services; researches and analyzes current and emerging related regulatory issues; assists communication between state boards; and communicates with organizations that may impact the regulation of accounting.
 NASBA provides the national data base system for the computerized CPA examination to oversee the monitoring and prevention of illegal movement of candidates among jurisdictions.
 NASBA is the contract monitor for the Boards of the three-way contract concerning the computerized examination costs, effectiveness, and security.